 When Registering Skaters:

-Beginning Youth & Adult (Youth Basic Skills & Adult Level 1) – Any skater age 6 or over that has never had a formal skating lesson should be registered as a beginner skater.
+Basic Skills – Any skater age 6 or over that has never had a formal skating lesson should be registered as a beginner skater.
 Coaches will assess each skater’s skill level during the first day and will move the skater to the appropriate group as needed.

-Advanced Learn to Skate / Beginning Figure Skaters – Skaters that have passed level 4 are considered advanced Learn to Skate / beginning figure skaters.
+Advanced Basic Skills – Skaters that have passed Basic Skills level 4 are considered advanced Learn to Skate / beginning figure skaters.
 Skaters at this level will have been skating with JSC or another program for at least one or more years.
 These are not entry level classes.
+We provide two (2) classes per week for this level of skater and encourage skating 3 or more days a week.
+At least one of these days should be a group or private lesson.
+The other two days may be at an open skate, group or private lesson, or any combination of these.
+Please refer to our “Transitioning into Beginning Figure Skating” Link on the right side of this page for more information.

 If you have questions regarding what class to register a skater for, please email email@example.com